 Let’s talk about this second question.
 Noise is a serious source of stress for patients: It can cause sleeplessness (obviously) as well as increase heart rate and blood pressure.
 And it also causes stress to an institution when your patients rate your poorly on your HCAHPS score in this area.

 Remediation of noise requires a concerted effort on multiple fronts: Building real ceilings on your exam rooms, fixing that doggone squeaky wheel on the cart, posting “Use Your Inside Voice” or “Patients Sleeping” signs, rethinking your supply deliveries and your shift-change routines.
-Pis a hospital that has made progress on the issue by installing a system of lights at the nurses’ station: When the noise level rises a light flashes red and an alarm chime (softly) sounds.
+Providence Portland Medical Center is a hospital that has made progress on the issue by installing a system of lights at the nurses’ station: When the noise level rises a light flashes red and an alarm chime (softly) sounds.

 But even a hospital that makes itself as quiet as possible and as responsive as possible to impatient patient bladders, the ultimate goal isn’t really to do well on these specific scores.
 You will fail both with HCAHPS and as an institution if you try to pattern your initiatives and behaviors too closely to HCAHPS without understanding your overall goal.